Rakeela/dragora-notes/2021-2-21-Thirty-Fifth.md

 I got through what I went through by falling back on my fanatical pacifism, my faith in reason, and my belief in long-term trends towards justice.
 Yet I wish that the "sex-positive" spaces had faced more social difficulty in telling me to shut up, because that was *why* they ended up collaboratively sexually exploiting me.
 The anti-talking rules in those spaces meant that I was effectively barred by bad actors from reaching out to people who were good actors.
 By personal experience, I think that sometimes people who only want to hear dirty talk are missing that someone in the room is a prostitute being trafficked.

 ---
+I have not relied upon concealment

+I have fought with those who have.
+I fought unwilling, for it seemed I was attacked by those who shared my values; I fought with determination, for I will never yield my values.
+Nor did I, nor shall I.

+---
+Syra was made for someone who made it safe to say no.  I drifted away from him because I didn't know how to "serve" him - he was a client in a place where I suffered, and what I could refuse, I wanted to refuse.
+I miss him, because I recognize him in hindsight as a true sex-positive liberal.

+To the extent that J_____ made it safe to say no, I did.
+That's why pain barriers were so awesome in killing our sex life.
+If it was safe to be in pain instead of sexy, I didn't really want to spend five hours stressing out edging myself.
+I just kinda wanted to think and to hurt.
+Thinking myself safe and loved, that's what I did.
+Oops.

+I tried to get V_____ to engage with me in other stuff than taking porn links from me.
+I tried desperately, for he was my oldest friend.
+I tried roleplaying games, video games, shared engineering projects, creative collaborations, spirituality, weird science...
+I don't remember talking politics with him, but I probably did.
+I didn't want to be his porn server feeding his egg fetish.
+That sucked.
+I wanted to be his friend.
+Yet he only responded positively to breeder-porn, so that was clearly the mandate on how I was to serve him.

+Mel was first a philosophical connection, then a political connection... but I'm getting kinda bored telling his story.
+It's /known/, by now.
+I wish him well.

+I let go of Otter Labs when I shouldn't have.
+Had I been in an environment with the right mores, I would've recognized it as something I could keep forever.
+I didn't have to let that die in 2004; I could've kept it, and it would've protected me a lot.
+I'm still the otterdragon, an origi-nal ottagon; I still see something in otters that I also see in dragons.

+Knowing I'm part of the record is a pleasure.
+Knowing I'm attested.
+Knowing that people would have to /lie/ to take that away...
+It suffices to me, to enforce dishonesty.
+I'm here.
+I've lived.
+I was true to myself.
+I'll keep going forever if I can.

+---
 Back to [[Day Post Archive]]